Into the crossfire: evaluating the use of a language model to crowdsource gun violence reports: Discussion

+Fine-tuning BERTimbau with the self-training approach required approximately six GPU hours (GPU A100).
+For inference, we ran the model using existing infrastructure with CPUs only; therefore, there were no new costs after the training phase.
+This approach ensures scalability, as the trained model can be deployed even on basic web servers, allowing for efficient processing and relatively low latency (approximately one second to classify each message) without the need for additional GPU resources.
+On the other hand, unlike zero-shot classification approaches with generative AI, classification using BERT requires retraining the model to adapt it to other contexts.

 Our intervention shows that language models can help human rights analysts filter social media posts in order to find evidence of human rights violations.
 It is worth highlighting that participating in our research and using the prototype were presented as optional alternatives, by no means mandatory or imposed by supervisors.
 With an already high number of sources to monitor, the analysts could simply choose not to use the prototype if they had not considered it useful.
-Nevertheless, the team has adopted it as one of their standard tools and continued to utilize the prototype after the end of the intervention, expanding its application to monitor regions other than Rio de Janeiro.
+Nevertheless, the team adopted it as one of their standard tools, and Fogo Cruzado continued to employ our prototype for social media monitoring even after the research ended.

-Our research and findings align with contemporary concerns and methods in computational social science.
-Describing new data and methods for quantitative human rights, \citeauthor{murdieQuantitativeHumanRights2021} cite the use of automation, experimental methods, and partnerships between academic researchers and organizations or governments~\cite{murdieQuantitativeHumanRights2021}.
-Likewise, among other recommendations for an emerging computational social science, \citeauthor{lazerComputationalSocialScience2020} suggest that academic researchers should prioritize real-world problems and strengthen collaboration with non-academic actors but fall short when listing only industry and governments as potential partners~\cite{lazerComputationalSocialScience2020}.
-Non-governmental organizations (NGOs) have developed the most cutting-edge advances in human rights measurement~\cite{unitednationsHumanRightsIndicators2013,goodhartHumanRightsPolitics2016} and are crucial stakeholders in quantitative human rights research.
-Having successfully combined automation, experimental methods and collaboration with citizen organizations, we encourage academic research projects to cooperate with NGOs and on-the-ground initiatives in order to improve society's capacity to track, report and analyze human rights violations.
+In July 2023, Twitter revoked the Academic API access, but an alternative data collection method allowed the prototype to remain in use until March 2024, when restrictions were further tightened.
+The reliance on a single source of data is a critical limitation of our prototype.
+Changes in the company’s leadership have led to drastic restrictions in the API access policy.
+As of this writing, accessing more than 3,000 tweets via the API costs 5,000 US dollars per month, an unaffordable price for most NGOs, especially those in middle and low-income countries.